Using shared care records to deliver Covid remote monitoring solutions to patients in their home

 Across the national health and care economy, similar models could be applied in support of many more community-based care pathways.

 Graphnet is working with its customers to identify and realise these opportunities.
-To learn how we can help support your community, contact us here.
+To learn how we can help support your community, or for more information about the Frimley Health Record App, contact us here.

 Watch our video to find out more